IrisBroadcast/larkspur-ember-plus-provider/README.md

 Copyright (c) 2012-2019 Lawo GmbH (http://www.lawo.com).
 Distributed under the Boost Software License, Version 1.0.
 ```
-There has been some modifications to the source code for .NET adaption.
-And we
+There has been some modifications to the source code for .NET Standard adaption.
-are not running on the latest commit.
+And we are not running on the latest commit.
 There is something not working with the
 101 communication implementation.
 The files in the library that are using an
 older version is marked in the header with 'XXX'.